Carlos Tayag

-He was one of the many desaparecidos and victims of the violations of human rights during the martial law of the late dictator Ferdinand Marcos, Sr..
+He was one of the many desaparecidos and victims of the violations of human rights during the martial law of the late dictator Ferdinand Marcos.
 Tayag is one of the martial-law era martyrs whose name is etched and honored at the Bantayog ng mga Bayani memorial.

 Early life

-Tayag, whose baptismal name was Bartolome, was born on August 24, 1942, in Angeles City, Pampanga to Fidel and Irenea Nuqui-Tayag.
+Tayag, whose baptismal name was Bartolome, was born on August 24, 1942, in Angeles, Pampanga to Fidel and Irenea Nuqui-Tayag.
 He studied his elementary at the Holy Family Academy and had his Secondary and Undergraduate Education at San Beda College.
 He was described as too helpful and too down-to-earth.
 He was fond of the Jesuits and of doing mission and visits among rural folk.

 Activism

 He was described as someone who wanted to give Filipinos freedom and a better life from the oppression under President Marcos.

 He entered San Beda as an ordained deacon or monk under the Order of Saint Benedict.
 He was able to travel to many Asian countries and became a correspondent of an international newspaper where he exposed the conditions of Filipinos under Marcos to the international audience.
 Marcos was able to read an article of his in the newspaper and earned the ire of the Armed Forces of the Philippines and the Philippine Constabulary.

 He had been studying for ten years for the priesthood where he took the name Carlos Maria.
 He was shaped by the rise of liberation theology and, in his own words, defined the Christian faith as addressing "those who are losing hope, the poor and powerless, those being held captive."
 He said that such faith "was rooted in promoting human freedom within the political, economic, and cultural context: this is a human duty brought forth by the spirituality and the experiences of a suffering humanity."

 Several months before his scheduled ordination to priesthood in 1970, Tagag asked for his rite to be suspended.
 He then studied his Postgraduate at the University of the Philippines Diliman taking up master's degree in Philippine Literature.
 He furthered his activism after being involved in the social realities that time.
 He became one of the leaders of the Student Christian Movement of the Philippines where he edited its newsletter Breakthrough.

 Along with other figures like Fr.
 Dave Albano, Fr.
-Edicio de la Torre, and Purificacion Pedro, he was one of the founding members of the Christians for National Liberation in 1972 and sought theological reforms and transformation of religious institutions under the context of martial law.
+Edicio de la Torre, and Purificacion "Puri" Pedro, he was one of the founding members of the Christians for National Liberation in 1972 and sought theological reforms and transformation of religious institutions under the context of martial law.
 Tayag was those assigned to do work in the countryside as he also worked underground.